icedchai/CassieReplacement/_CassieExamples/Microsoft SAM/readme.md

 # This is an example/demo you can use to quickly set this up on your own server.
-(EXILED ONLY)

 ## How to install
 - Download `_sam.zip`